 1 Sitio(s) de ejecución

-Yevguenia D., born in 1929: “Before the war there were only two Jewish families here.
-One family managed to leave before the occupation, while another one was shot by Germans.
-They were taken to the territory of the lumberyard where they were shot.
-I didn’t see it because the Germans didn’t let anyone come close.
-Together, with this Jewish family, a young Belarusian girl of about 20 years old was shot as well.
+Yevguenia D., born in 1929: “Before the war, there were only two Jewish families here.
+One family managed to leave before the occupation, but the one was shot by the Germans.
+They were taken to the lumberyard and shot there.
+I didn’t see it because the Germans didn’t let anyone approach the area.
+A young Belarusian girl of about 20 years old was also shot.
 Her last name was Lotova.
-She was shot together with the Jews.”
+She was shot alongside the Jews.”
 (Witness n°1043B, interviewed in Sudilovichi, on November 1, 2019)

-“In the spring of 1942, in March, I was arrested by the German gendarmerie and detained prisoner along with all of the residents of Jewish nationality from the village of Asintorf [Osintorf in Russian], among whom were my acquaintances: the Khanin family.
-In one day, all the inhabitants of the Jewish nationality were driven to the pit dug that evening where they were shot to death.
+“In the spring of 1942, in March, I was arrested by the German gendarmerie and detained along with all of the residents of Jewish nationality from the village of Asintorf [Osintorf in Russian], among whom were my acquaintances, the Khanin family.
+In a single day, all the inhabitants of Jewish nationality were driven to a pit dug that evening where they were shot to death.
 Twenty people were shot, including seven women and five children aged less than 16 years old.”
 [Deposition of Stanislav Shmuglevskiy, given to the Soviet Extraordinary State Commission (ChGK) , on April 1, 1945; GARF 7021-84-10, pp. 454-455]

-Osintorf is located in the Vitebsk region, 16 kilometers away from Dubrovno and 70km (43 mi) southeast of Vitebsk.
+Osintorf is located in the Vitebsk region, 16 km from Dubrovno and 70 km (43 mi) southeast of Vitebsk.
 The village was founded in 1672.
 In 1879, 151 people lived there.
-According to historical sources, the first Jews settled down here in 1920s, when the village became an industrial center of the peat extraction.
+According to historical sources, the first Jews settled there during the 1920s, when the village became an industrial center for peat extraction.
 Almost all of the Jews worked at the local power station.

 ¿Tiene información adicional con respecto a un pueblo que le gustaría compartir con Yahad?